R21Digital/galactic-archives/src/api/index.md

 last_updated: 2025-07-27
 ---

-The Galactic Archives exposes a small JSON API for programmatic access to select site data.
+SWGDB exposes a small JSON API for programmatic access to select site data.
 Each endpoint returns an array of objects used to build the related pages.

 ## Available Endpoints